-- Do not wear the belt inside out or twisted.
+- Be sure the seat belt tongue is securely fastened to the proper buckle. - Do not wear the belt inside out or twisted.
 Doing so may reduce its effectiveness. - Do not allow more than one person to use the same seat belt. - Never carry more people in the vehicle than there are seat belts.